-Some children may also have Special Educational Needs and Disability (SEND) and may have a statement or Education, Health Care (EHC) plan which bring together health and social care needs, as well as their special educational provision.
+Some children may also have Special Educational Needs and Disability (SEND) and may have an EHCP which bring together health and social care needs, as well as their special educational provision.

-The arrangements that the school makes to meet the needs of children with Medical Conditions can be found in the document Supporting Pupils at School Medical Conditions which can be found on the School's website under the heading Policies.
+The arrangements that the school makes to meet the needs of children with medical conditions can be found in the document 'Supporting Pupils at School Medical Conditions' which can be found on the School's website under the heading Policies.